-Direct costs are the activities or items that are associated entirely with the project or program.
+Direct costs are the activities or items associated entirely with the project or program.
 This may include project materials, program staff salaries, and other fees that pertain only to the program.

 Indirect costs include items that are associated with running the organization as a whole, like administrative staff salaries, rent, utilities, office supplies, etc. Your entire organization uses these items both for administrative purposes and for other programs.
 You can calculate a percentage of these costs for your program, but you shouldn’t include 100% of the costs of these items in your budget.

-Quick Tip: You’ll also want to make sure that your budget and your narrative tell the same story.
-If they don’t align, reviewers will note a red flag and may not fund your project.
+Quick Tip: You’ll also want to make sure your budget and your narrative tell the same story.
+If they don’t align, reviewers will note a red flag.
+And they may not fund your project.

 Interested in learning more about our grant writing services?
 Contact us.